-We compared the performance of three different architectures based on MESI coherence protocol (a pure WI protocol, widely used in high performance processors), AMSD (a WI protocol designed to reduce effects of data migrations) and PSCR (a coherence protocol using an hybrid strategy: WU for shared data and WI for private data, designed to reduce the effect of process migration).
-The DSS workload considers the PostgreSQL DBMS executing queries of the TPC-D benchmark and typical Unix shell commands.
+We evaluated operating system effects on the memory hierarchy of a SMP multiprocessor, by considering several different choices that could improve the overall performance of the system.
+We considered different architectures based on MESI coherence protocol (a pure WI protocol, widely used in high performance processors), AMSD (a WI protocol designed to reduce effects of data migrations) and PSCR (a coherence protocol using an hybrid strategy: WU for shared data and WI for private data, designed to reduce the effect of process migration).
+The Database workload was setup using the PostgreSQL DBMS executing queries of the TPC-D benchmark and typical Unix shell commands.